Filing an Affidavit

 Homeschooling families are required to file an Affidavit of Intent to Homeschool within 30 days of starting to homeschool for children ages 6 to 16.
 Please mail your Affidavit of Intent to Homeschool to the County School Superintendent for the county in which you live.

 The list is provided as a reference for parents when filing an Affidavit of Intent to Homeschool with the County School Superintendent’s office.
-Many counties have their own version of the affidavit.
-However, it should be noted that using a specific/particular form is not required by law.
+Many counties have their own version of the affidavit, which you may use if you wish.
+It should be noted that using a specific/particular form is not required by law.
 We encourage families to use the affidavit provided by AFHE as it includes only the information required by law and includes a privacy statement prohibiting the county from sharing information contained in the affidavit.

 - APACHE COUNTY